 8. Check Their License

 Most states require roofing companies to have a license.
-However, there are unlicensed companies who attempt to get work.
+However, there are unlicensed companies that attempt to get work.
+Due to the cost of commercial properties and repairs, you will want to take extra precautions when hiring for commercial roofing.

 This can open you up to a lot of potential problems.
 They may not have the experience or skill-set required to provide you with a quality roof repair.
 They also may not be insured, opening you up to liability if someone gets hurt.